-Economics classes are purposely kept accessible to other majors, and the major itself is closely linked to other departments – such as political science, history, biology, English, and Spanish – through pairings and interdisciplinary courses, thus offering graduates a wide breadth of knowledge and preparation.
+Economics classes are purposely kept accessible to other majors, and the major itself is closely linked to other departments – such as Business Administration, Environmental Science, Mathematics, and Political Science – through pairings and interdisciplinary courses, thus offering graduates a wide breadth of knowledge and preparation.

 DEPARTMENT OF ECONOMICS